Kozphy/Note/Statistics/Probability.md

 ### [Source](https://www.youtube.com/watch?v=RI874OSJp1U&list=PLC58778F28211FA19&index=7&ab_channel=KhanAcademy)

 If we get a unfair coin, which have 60% chance to get head.
-In this situation, in order to visualize the probaility, we have to kind of take what's called a `frequentist approach` be known as `frequency probability`.
+In this situation, in order to visualize the probaility, we have to kind of taking what's called a `frequentist approach` ,which is known as `frequency probability`.
 You have 100% chance of getting a heads or a tails, and these are `mutually exclusive event`.

 $$
 P(H)=60\% \\